xpack/arm-linux-files/README.md

 ### QEMU 4.1.1

-On Linux, the versions available on more conservative distributions, like Ubuntu 18.04, are too old to be usable, and in this case it is necessary to recompile it form sources.
+On Linux, the QEMU versions available on more conservative distributions, like Ubuntu 18.04, are too old to be usable, and in this case it is necessary to recompile QEMU form sources.

-In this case the separate folder need to be added to the PATH.
+In this case the separate folder must be added to the PATH.

 ```console
 PATH="$HOME/opt/qemu-4.1.1/bin:$PATH"